 Biodiversity in own operations: Land use and key biodiversity areas

 The land use of a paints and coatings factory is relatively small when compared with the footprint of other industries, such as extractives industries or the broader chemicals industry.
-Additionally, based on the IUCN’s Key biodiversity areas, none of our production sites are located in areas of significant biodiversity value.
+In addition, based on the IUCN’s Key biodiversity areas, none of our production sites are located in areas of significant biodiversity value.

 Biodiversity in own operations: Waste and water management